soundata/soundata/docs/source/contributing.rst

     .. note::
         If your sound dataset does not fit into a structure around the clip class, please open an issue in the GitHub repository to discuss how to proceed.
 These are corner cases that we address especially to maintain the consistency of the library.

-Currently, soundata does not include built-in functions to automatically create train, testing, and validation splits if these are not originally defined in the dataset.
+Currently, Soundata does not include built-in functions to automatically create train, test, and validation splits if these are not originally defined in the dataset.
 Users can do that using  external functions such as ``sklearn.model_selection.train_test_split``.
 If a dataset has predefined splits, you can include the split name as an attribute of the ``Clip`` class.
 You should not create separate indexes for the different splits, or indicate the split in the index.
 See an example of how an index should look like: